-We market and sell our products and services to, among others, small to medium sized businesses, or SMBs.
+We market and sell our products and services to, among others, SMBs.
 To continue to grow our revenue, we must add merchants, sell additional services to existing merchants and encourage existing merchants to continue doing business with us.
 However, retaining SMBs can be more difficult than retaining large enterprises, as SMB merchants:

-- often have higher rates of business failure and more limited resources; - · may have decisions related to the choice of payment processor dictated by their affiliated parent entity; and - are more able to change their payment processors than larger organizations dependent on our services.
+- often have higher rates of business failure and more limited resources; - may have decisions related to the choice of payment processor dictated by their affiliated parent entity; and - are more able to change their payment processors than larger organizations dependent on our services.